nahuelcandia/bluebox/README.md

 - DynamoDB

 ## AWS Services Required
 The core AWS components used by this Quick Start include the following AWS services.
-(If you are new to AWS, see Getting Started with AWS.)

 - AWS Lambda: encrypts the information, saves it into DynamoDB and replaces it by aliases.
 - DynamoDB: stores the sensitive data encrypted.
-- Inspector [TBD]: Automated security assessment service to help improve the security and compliance of applications deployed on AWS.
 - AWS CloudTrail – AWS CloudTrail records AWS API calls and delivers log files that include caller identity, time, source IP address, request parameters, and response Amazon Web Services – Standardized Architecture for PCI DSS January 2020.